Last modified: September 14, 2023

 Retaining Your Information

-Even if you change your interview privacy settings through your account to be private, your User Content may still be retained by StoryCorps and accessed by StoryCorps archive and community partners, corporate partners, funders and sponsors, licensees, researchers and other third parties for research purposes and any other purpose.
+Even if you change your interview privacy settings through your account to be private, your information may still be retained by StoryCorps and accessed by StoryCorps and its partners, funders and sponsors, licensees, researchers and other third parties for research purposes and any other non commercial purpose.

 If you remove information that you posted to the Services, copies may remain viewable in cached and archived pages of the Services, or if other users or third parties have copied or saved that information prior to removal.

-If you have any questions regarding how your User Content may be retained or accessed, please contact us at email@example.com.
+If you have any questions regarding how your Interview Content may be retained or accessed, please contact us at [email protected].

 Third Party Sites